sjmitch-git/fluidui/README.md

 - Recommended Node: use an LTS release (Node 18/20+ recommended depending on your Next version).
 - Use `npm ci` in CI/CD for deterministic installs (it uses the lockfile).

-### Release & upgrade notes

-- When upgrading Fluid across a major version, follow the changelog and test components in a staging environment.
-Major versions may contain breaking changes (React or Next API changes).
-- Tailwind: all current Fluid releases are built against Tailwind v3.
-When Fluid reaches v5 we plan to migrate to Tailwind v4; migration notes will be published then.

 ### Troubleshooting